bottlerocket-os/bottlerocket-project-website/content/en/os/1.13.x/concepts/components/index.markdown

         {{% twocol_inner  colsplit="7" %}}
 Bottlerocket runs two instances of the container runtime, containerd.
 Containers used for operational and administrative purposes have a devoted containerd instance, whilst orchestrator-managed workloads have a separate containerd instance.

-On Kubernetes variants, Bottlerocket uses Kubelet to communicate with the Kubernetes control plane and, in turn, interfaces with containerd for container lifecycle tasks.
+On Kubernetes variants, Bottlerocket runs Kubelet to communicate with the Kubernetes control plane and orchestrate container lifecycles.
         {{%/ twocol_inner %}}
 {{</ twocol >}}